nisharao321/exp2b/relative-humidity-of-assman-psychrometer-nitk/experiment/procedure.md

 2. Click on the Assman Psychrometer to rotate its mouth upward. <br>
 <img src="images/rh2.png"><br>

-3. Click on the ‘Flask’ to wet the muslin cloth of wet bulb thermometer. <br>
+3. Click on the Flask to wet the muslin cloth of wet bulb thermometer. <br>
 <img src="images/rh3.png"><br>

 4. Click on the NEXT button at the bottom right corner to proceed to the next step.<br>